 With Nikole's beautiful interior design work and her talents, I had no doubt that there's a list of clients and prospects want to have her transform their spaces.
 Hence she got many..many inquiries about her services and how it worked.
 We can just copy and paste the same information to the email but what if there's a more productive way to do so?

 Also, don't be afraid to say who is a good fit for your service and who is not.
 By the end of the day, we know not every client/customer is a match so it's okay to make it clear upfront.

 List everything that your prospects and clients want to know on the website so they get all the answers they need.

 I won't lie, this is a LOT of work that we all dread.
 Who would have the time to sit down and work on such content.
 Perhaps after having to answer the same questions for months and years, it's time ;)

 Let me tell you that social proof never fails!
-We rely more and more on reviews in this day and age.
-It's hard to go out and purchase something without reading product or service reviews right?
+We rely more and more on reviews this day and age.
+It's hard to go out and purchase something without reading product or service reviews.
 Let your happy clients shout from the rooftop to let the world know how amazing your business is.

-Nikole Starr Interiors and her team has done amazing jobs over the years and her clients are such great testaments of her design talents and work ethics.
+Nikole Starr Interiors and her team have done amazing jobs over the years and her clients are such great testaments of her design talents and work ethics.

 My thought behind the design of her Testimonials section is that I want to feature her project AND her clients' experience side by side.
 People can relate and reasonate in so many ways.
 Some prospects may be in the same situation as her clients when it comes to finding an interior designer that they can trust who has a sense of style that they like.

 Now are you ready to see Nikole's full website transformation?
 It's live over at www.nikolestarrinteriors.com.
 I can't wait for you to check it out.
 If you're an interior designer looking to have a website built or transformed, I'm up to the challenges.
 It would be an absolute honor to bring your style and vision to the world :) Thank you for reading.